DFE-Digital/ddt-job-descriptions/app/views/jd/lead-data-architect.md

 It is essential that you can demonstrate the following experience:

 - Experience leading technical teams and delivering user-centred services in an agile environment.
-- Experience of introducing practices such as data model design.
+- Experience of introducing data best practice, such as data model design.
-- Experience working on data orchestation and able to select an appropriate data modelling patterns.
+- Experience of data orchestration and the ability to select an appropriate data modelling patterns.
-- Experience of creating data flow diagrams using clear notation.
+- Experience of creating data flow diagrams, using clear notation.
-- Knowledge of a wide variety of database technologies, including SQL and NO-SQL platforms.
+- Knowledge of a wide variety of database technologies, including SQL and NoSQL platforms.
 - The ability to build consensus between diverse and often conflicting interests, working with technical and non-technical stakeholders to achieve agreement on delivery plans.
-- The ability to look beyond immediate problems and identify the wider implications.
+- The ability to look beyond immediate data problems and identify the wider implications.
 - Practical knowledge at many levels of the data stack, from querying, down to infrastructure and networking.

 It is desirable if you can demonstrate the following:

 - Experience using data modelling tools such as Erwin data modeller or equivalent.
 - Experience of mentoring and supporting colleagues in multi-disciplinary teams, one-to-one or in groups.
 - Ability to work with stakeholders to produce effective platform and workload selection to meet business needs.
 - Experience making decisions with a critical impact on organisational effectiveness or the external reputation of the organisation

 Please note that desirable criteria will only be considered to make an informed decision in the event of a tie.